In this episode of our Group Thinkers podcast, I had the opportunity to sit down with CEO and Co-Founder of Tiltify Michael Wasserman.

 “They’ll be able to track amounts raised and do a lot of cool things.
 And that’s just phase one of what should be a really cool build of tools with a really amazing platform that’s getting visited by 600-700 million people a month now.”

 This partnership, paired with Tiltify’s other efforts in livestream fundraising, is helping nonprofit organizations as they are pushed into digital transformation.

 The idea of a digital transformation in the nonprofit world used to be a lofty goal that only large organizations could truly achieve.
-However, this reality has rapidly evolved in the last two months.
+However, this reality rapidly evolved thanks to the COVID-19 pandemic.